MjelleLab/MicroRNA-and-Gene-Expression-In-Multiple-Myeloma/README.md

 # Small RNA In Multiple Myeloma

 Below is interactive applications for browsing a 86 sample small RNA sequencing dataset.
+The processed data for microRNA, other small RNAs and the clincal parameters can be found as separate files above.

 ### MicroRNA Expression and clincal parameters in Multiple Myeloma